gpg/gnupg/build-aux/speedo/w32/README.txt

 4. Software Versions of the Included Packages
 =============================================

-GnuPG for Windows depends on several independet developed packages which are part of the installation.
+GnuPG for Windows depends on several independent developed packages which are part of the installation.
 These packages along with their version numbers and the SHA-1 checksums of their compressed tarballs are listed here: